 More keywords identifying primary sources in Library of Congress Subject Headings.

 The Center for Research Libraries in Chicago is a treasure trove of rare primary sources, which they loan to member libraries on generous terms.
-Tricks for finding primary sources in MERLIN can also work in CRL's catalog (sample keyword search:. viking* and su:sources).
+Tricks for finding primary sources in the UM LIBRARIES CATALOG can also work in CRL's catalog (sample keyword search:. viking* and su:sources).

 Sources on this topic are often in languages other than English.